SE(3)-DiffusionFields: Learning smooth cost functions for joint grasp and motion optimization through diffusion: EXPERIMENTAL EVALUATION

 We conducted a thorough real-world evaluation of our joint grasp and motion optimization framework driven by our 6DoF grasp diffusion model, using it as an additional cost function, similarly to our simulated robot manipulation tasks. \cref{fig:main_figure} depicts a sequence of a real-world pick-mug and place-on-shelf scenario.
 Overall, the experiments aim at assessing the method’s capabilities in realistic conditions that include, i) non-perfect state information, as the mugs pose is retrieved from an external system (Optitrack) which induces small calibration errors, ii) variations in the mug’s shape, as we use a mug that is slightly different from the one we specify for \gls{se3dif}, and iii) real-world trajectory execution.
 For optimization, we initialize 800 particles (trajectories), and only execute the one with lowest cost. \\ In the simplest testing scenario, where the robot has to pick up a mug from various poses in a scene without any clutter, we achieve \textbf{100\%} (20 successes / 20 trials) pickup-success.
 We also find that our method transfers well to the more difficult scenarios of picking up mugs that are initially placed upside down with \textbf{90\%} (18/20) success, picking in occluded scenes with \textbf{95\%} (19/20) success, and having to pick and place the mug in a desired pose inside the shelf of \cref{fig:main_figure} with \textbf{100\%} (20/20) success.
 Our real-world results underline the effectiveness of our joint optimization approach.
 Videos of the experiments also showcase that our method still comes up with very versatile solutions\footnote{Videos in \url{https://sites.google.com/view/se3dif}}.
 Note that we attribute the increased real-world performance w.r.t. the simulated one to the simpler designed experimental scene, i.e., in simulation we considered flying obstacles that were not realizable in the real scene (\cref{fig:robot_envs}).
 Nevertheless, our results confirm that our proposed approach is highly performant in real settings, without suffering sim2real discrepancies.

 \textbf{Limitations} In our experiments, we focused on evaluating our diffusion model's performance in grasp generation, besides full trajectory optimization, assuming full object state knowledge, without relying on complex perception systems.
 Potential sim2real gaps w.r.t. the real environment could potentially arise from imperfect perception, and hand-designed cost terms that may not capture well the relevant task description in more complex scenarios.
 Moreover, a limitation comes with increasing number of cost terms, as it becomes more difficult to weight them.
-In the future, we consider adding automatic tuning of these hyperparameters (i.e., Bayesian Optimization) to make the method scale better.